-The moderate density residential zone is intended to create, maintain, and promote neighborhoods and allow a broad range of housing types.
+The moderate density residential zone is intended to create, maintain, and promote neighborhoods with larger lot sizes while allowing a broad range of housing types.
 Some non-household living uses are allowed, but overall the character is one of residential neighborhoods.